nathanShepherd/Intelligent-Interface/README.md

 ### TODO:
 - Impliment Actor-Critic system that takes observations as a continous 2D space and outputs actions in a continuous 2D space

-- Impliment mwob_Actor which can move the mouse (up, down, left, right) at each time step using DQN
+- Impliment mwob_Actor which can take 5 actions (up, down, left, right, click) at each time step using DQN

 **_CustomDQN_** is the current version of the Deep Q-Learning Network implimentation.
 It provides a convience wrapper for training an agent in any enviornment.